VITALES

 HOW — A Framework for Co-Creation and Self-Sustainability

 • Self-Financing: Sustainable asset revenues cover long-term O&M (~USD 30M over 30 years), ensuring a self-sustaining system.
+If projected cash flow is not contractually secured, implementation does not begin.

 • Catalytic Investment: An initial ~USD 20M (CAPEX) in technology activates the full restoration cycle.
+All figures are indicative maximum estimates subject to independent financial modelling prior to any commitment.

 • Balanced Governance: Legal safeguards protect local sovereignty, community rights, investor conduct, and independent oversight.
+The financial structure is determined during the project finance phase based on specific context and highest applicable standards.

 WHERE & WHEN — A Long-Term Commitment